MV York: Piracy mothership

-The MV York became part of a fleet of captured merchant vessels that have been called "Large Pirate Support Vessels" (LPSVs) and been considered "game-changing" in view of the increased operational capabilities.
+The York became part of a fleet of captured merchant vessels that have been called "Large Pirate Support Vessels" (LPSVs) and been considered "game-changing" in view of the increased operational capabilities.
 Previously dhows and fishing boats had been used as motherships.
 This new strategy of using merchant vessels was initiated with the pirate-seized MV Izumi in the fall of 2010.
 The use of merchant vessels enlarges the range of operations, increases transit speed, allows more pirates and skiffs to be taken along, provides better accommodations, gives access to radar and navigational technology, and reduces dependency on sea and weather conditions.
 Using a larger ship, the pirates can attack a ship of equal size and apply heavier weapons from a more stable firing platform.
 The presence of hostages on such ships poses a problem for naval forces out to protect shipping lanes.
 The size of the ship, however, makes it easier to detect them and avoid them.

 By the end of 2010 four other merchant vessels were used as pirate motherships, namely the chemical tanker MV Hannibal II, the tanker MV Polar, the chemical tanker MT Motivator, and the MV Izumi.